Dynamics of $(2+1)$-dimensional SOS surfaces above a wall: Slow mixing induced by entropic repulsion: Large deviations of the contour

-Note that, if the complementary event $(G^+)^c$ happens, it means that the contour $\G$ makes a downward deviation at least $(1/2)\ell$ from its natural height $(3/4)\ell$.
-Therefore, $\nu_{\mathbb S}(G^+)\ge 1-\nu_{\mathbb S}(E_\ell)$.
-As a consequence, it suffices to prove: \begin{claim} For any $c>0$ and all $\b$ large enough depending on $c$, one has $ \nu_{\mathbb S}(E_\ell)\le e^{-c \ell^2/L} $. \end{claim} \begin{proof}[Proof of the Claim] By translation invariance, we can assume that the path $\G$ starts at $A=(1,0)$, ends at $B=(L,0)$ and and replace $E_\ell$ with $E_{\ell/4}$.
-We would like to appeal to the results of Section~4.15 in~\cite{DKS}.
-For this purpose we need to tackle the fact that decorations touching the boundary of $\bbS$ may behave differently from decorations inside $\bbS$.
-We therefore introduce a third (!) probability measure on \emph{all} paths $\G$ between $A$ and $B$ (even those going outside $\bbS$) denoted simply by $\bbP(\cdot)$ and corresponding to the weight $e^{-\b |\G| + \Psi_{\bbZ^2}(\G)}$ and we write
+\begin{pf} By translation invariance, we can assume that the path $\Gamma$ starts at $A=(1,0)$, ends at $B=(L,0)$ and replace $E_\ell$ with $E_{\ell/4}$.
+We would like to appeal to the results of Section~4.15 in \cite{DKS}.
+For this purpose we need to tackle the fact that decorations touching the boundary of $\mathbb{S}$ may behave differently from decorations inside $\mathbb{S}$.
+We therefore introduce a third (!) probability measure on \textit{all} paths $\Gamma$ between $A$ and $B$ (even those going outside $\mathbb{S}$) denoted simply by $\mathbb{P}(\cdot)$ and corresponding to the weight $e^{-\beta|\Gamma| + \Psi_{\mathbb{Z} ^2}(\Gamma)}$ and we write

-Using Section~4.15 of~\cite{DKS} we get that
+Using Section~4.15 of \cite{DKS}, we get that

 for some constant $c>0$.
-On the other hand, \eqref{eq:uffa} implies that
+On the other hand, (\ref{eq-uffa}) implies that

 which implies